wstalcup/wstalcup.github.io/Chapter-11-Roadside-Meetings.md

 -----

-The voice broke the silence of their meal.
+A voice broke the silence of their meal.

 “Do you mind if we join you for dinner?”